-The following are lessons and specific methods that I learned as a strength and conditioning coach for my internship from the Ole Miss athletics program.
+The following are lessons and specific methods that I learned as a strength and conditioning coach during my internship with the Ole Miss athletics program.

-- What will separate you from everyone?
+- What separates you from everyone?
 Education, certifications, experience, and connections.

 - If you are looking to become a strength and conditioning coach, you can use the following websites: Footballscoop.com and strengthperformance.com

 - Having a "why" will make you a better coach.